bibekaryal86/trackcase-spa/README.md

   * possibly utilize tabs?

 FORMS TO-DO:
-* add forms table to clients page and court cases page
 * from the FormForm do not allow adding to closed court cases
 * FormForm date elements
 * validate forms in forms util